Meet The Team

 Mary Rose “Isabella” Alonzo-Gatti, MA, PH.D.
 (CAND.)

-Associate Marriage Family Therapist
+Associate Marriage and Family Therapist MA, PhD(c), AMFT

 Isabella’s specialty is working with couples seeking to deepen their bond, heal from betrayals, improve communication, get unstuck from repetitive cycles of conflict, enhance their sex and intimacy, and navigate relational shifts such as moving in together, getting married or becoming parents.